-We consider a WDM grooming network consisting of L links.
-The network includes M origin-destination (o-d) pairs, indexed by m=1,2,..,M. All nodes are equipped by OXCs and OADMs without TSI and WC devices.
+We consider a WDM grooming network consisting of L links in tandem.
+The network includes M origin-destination (o-d) pairs, indexed by m=1,2,...,M. All nodes are equipped by OXCs and OADMs without TSI and WC devices.
 Each link carries one fiber with W wavelengths.
 And each wavelength includes T time slots.
 The network supports K classes of traffic streams, $c_1, c_2, ..., c_K$, which differ by their bandwidth requirements.
 Class c_k traffic requires t_k time slots to be established.
 We also use the following assumptions.

-- For each o-d pair, class c_k arrivals are distributed according to a Poisson process with rate λ_k. - The call holding time of class c_k is exponentially distributed with mean μ_k^{-1} .
-Unless otherwise stated, we assume $\mu_k^{-1} = 1$. - Any arriving call from any class is blocked when no wavelength has t_k available time slots.

-- Blocked calls do not interfere with the system. - The switching nodes are non-blocking
+- For each o-d pair, arrivals of class c_k calls are distributed according to a Poisson process with rate λ_k . - The call holding time of class c_k is exponentially distributed with mean μ_k^{-1} .
+Unless otherwise stated, we assume $\mu_k^{-1} = 1$. - ullet Any arriving call from any class is blocked when no wavelength has t_k available time slots. - Blocked calls do not interfere with the system. - The switching nodes are non-blocking

-Since calls from different classes compete for access to the network, fairness control and resource sharing management are very challenging issues.
-Complete Sharing (CS) and Complete Partitioning (CP) policies are two of the well-known capacity access control schemes [7].
+In such a system, since calls from different classes compete for access to the network, service differentiation and resource sharing control are very challenging issues.
+Complete Sharing (CS) and Complete Partitioning (CP) algorithms are two of the well-known capacity access control schemes [12].